frictionlessdata/datapackage-rb/README.md

     package = DataPackage::Package.new( url )
     package.valid?(:my-validation-rules)

+This will cause the code to create a custom `DataPackage::Validator` instance that will apply the supplied schema.
+This class does not provide any integrity checks.

+To mix a custom schema with the existing integrity checking, you must manually create a `Validator` instance.
+E.g:

+    opts = {
+        :schema => {
+            :my-validation-rules => "/path/to/json/schema.json"
+        }
+    }
+    validator = DataPackage::SimpleDataFormatValidator(:my-validation-rules, opts)
+    validator.valid?( package )

-The provided schema should be a valid JSON file that conforms to the JSON Schema v4 specification.
+Custom schemas must be valid JSON files that conforms to the JSON Schema v4 specification.
+The absolute path to the schema file must be provided.

 Validation is performed using the [json-schema](https://github.com/hoxworth/json-schema) gem which has some documented restrictions.

 The built-in schema files can also be overridden in this way, e.g. by specifying an alternate location for the `:datapackage` schema.

-Currently there is no way to override the integrity checks, to check for missing resources.
+#### Custom Integrity Checking

+Integrity checking can be customized by creating new sub-classes of `DataPackage::Validator` or one of the existing sub-classes.

+The following methods can be implemented:

+* `validate_metadata(package, messages)` -- perform additional metadata checking after JSON schema is provided.
+* `validate_resource(package, resource, messages)` -- called for each resource in the package